 A little disclaimer:

 While we made this app with the touch screen in mind, macOS does not usually work “out of the box” with most touchscreen displays.
 At Fellowship Church and our other beta sites, 3rd party drivers were needed to make the Mac “see” the mouse / finger touches from the display.
 This is normal.
 We designed SlideDraw to utilize the most basic form of mouse movements like up, down, in and out.
 So, even before you install SlideDraw you can test out your own touch screen display to check if it will respond to touches on the Mac’s Finder.
 We listed a few that have been tested in our setup guide.
 That being said, even with all the energy we have put into this, SlideDraw may not be for everyone.
-So, we gave it a 14-day trial period.
+So, it is watermarked to test it out before you unlock with an In-App Purchase.

 Created for you…